awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-des-key.md

 This example shows how to generate a 168\-bit Triple DES \(3DES\) symmetric key and save it in an HSM\.
 By default, the keys that the HSM generates are not saved\.
 To save a key, call the `makeKeyPersistant` method below\.
 You can save the key object and use the key handle in other operations\.

 **Note**
-This example uses the `loginWithExplicitCredentials()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM\.
+This example uses the `loginWithEnvVars()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM\.
 You can substitute the login method that you prefer\.
 Also, the example assumes that [the Cavium provider](use-cavium-provider.md) is included in your Java provider file\.
 If it is not, create an instance of the provider and substitute it for the **Cavium** string\.

 ```
 import java.security.Key;